the1lab/1lab/src/Realisability/Base.lagda.md

 We can now investigate the basic rules of this realisability logic, which work regardless of what the chosen PCA $\bA$ is.
-First, we have that entailment is reflexive (the 'axiom' rule) and transitive (the 'cut' rule).
+First, we have that entailment is reflexive (the "axiom" rule) and transitive (the "cut" rule).
 These are witnessed by the identity *program* and, if
 $\tt{f}$ witnesses $Q \vdash R$ and $\tt{g}$ witnesses $P \vdash Q$, then the composition
 $$